Last Updated on

 In this process of analysis, we also come across the extension of the regression, shedding and empty phases of the hair cycle.
 It predominates the growth phase.
 Hence, the state of hair loss remains almost permanent.

-Hair Loss Due To Thyroid Will It Grow Back
+Will Hair Loss Due To Thyroid Grow Back?

 EGF is another key parameter responsible for the growth of dense hair on the scalp along with the Transformation Growth factor (TGF).
 They play a critical role in the healthy growth and regeneration of hair.